LibCrowds/libcrowds-discourse-theme/README.md

 ## Contributing

-Suggestions or bugs of any kind can be reported as [issues](http://community.libcrowds.com/).
+Any suggestions or bugs can be reported as [issues](https://github.com/LibCrowds/libcrowds-discourse-theme/issues).